Ameriquest Mortgage: Predatory lending allegation

 On August 1, 2005, Ameriquest announced that it would set aside $325 million to settle investigations by 30 state attorneys general into allegations that it had preyed on borrowers by offering loans with hidden fees and balloon payments.
 In at least five of those states—California, Connecticut, Georgia, Massachusetts, and Florida—Ameriquest had already settled multimillion-dollar suits.
 Federal Housing Administration commissioner Brian Montgomery stated that the settlement reinforced his concern that the industry was exploiting borrowers and that he was "shocked to find those customers had been lured away by the 'fool's gold' of subprime loans".

-In May 2006, Ameriquest Mortgage announced it was closing all of its retail offices and in the future would make its loans through mortgage brokers, a channel not covered by the predatory-lending settlement.

 On June 13, 2007, lawyers for borrowers seeking class status asserted in a filing with the District Court for the Northern District of Illinois that "assets of the Ameriquest entities were transferred to Arnall with the actual intent to hinder, delay, or defraud the plaintiffs in this action."

 Former Ameriquest employees alleged that they were pushed to falsify documents on bad mortgages and then sell them to Wall Street banks looking to make fast profits.
-There is growing evidence that such mortgage fraud may have been at the heart of the financial crisis of 2007 to 2010.
+There is growing evidence that such mortgage fraud may have been at the heart of the 2008 financial crisis.

-Charity

-Ameriquest operated the Soaring Dreams Fund, which donated money to initiatives that help children.
-During the 2006 NASCAR Busch Series season, the fund was promoted on race cars, whose designs were picked in a contest.